cauecermakdev/backend-go-I/README.md

 # drivent-back

-Back-end for Driven.t, an event management solution.
+Back-end for goIngressos, an event management solution.

 :)